dozzie/seismometer-toolbox/doc/internals/pullpushbridge.rst

 ============

-Operation of *pull-push-bridge* is dumb-easy: it reads messages from a Streem channel and sends them through output plugin instance (see :ref:`api`).
+Operation of *pull-push-bridge* is dumb-easy: it reads messages from a Streem channel and sends them through output plugin instance (see :ref:`pullpushbridge-api`).
 There will be only one instance of output plugin throughout the life of *pull-push-bridge*.

 Currently plugin is loaded from :mod:`panopticon.pull_push_bridge` module.

-.. _api:
+.. _pullpushbridge-api:

 Plugin API
 ==========